benswift/benswift.github.io/_posts/2022-03-07-teaching-the-world-to-cybernetics.md

 That might strike you as a pretty broad mission, for a couple of reasons:

-- what counts as an educational experience (or encounter)? couldn't that be anything?
+- what counts as an _encounter_? couldn't that be anything?
 - the world is a big and diverse place

 ...and you'd be right.
 If you follow the rest of the communications from the School of Cybernetics you'll know that we're not shy about painting a grand, totalising vision of how the world can/might work and what part cybernetics has to play in it.
 And while I'm a bit daunted by the task, I'm also pretty excited.

 Here are some of the things my team will be working on over the next weeks/months/years: